-- Please note the following application deadlines: June 1 for Fall (September) start; October 1 for Winter (January) start; and February 1 for Spring (April) start.
+- Please note the following application deadlines: May 1 for Fall (September) start; October 1 for Winter (January) start; and February 1 for Spring (April) start.

 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
-Download a PDF of the Program Completion Guide.
+Download the Program Guide.

 Do you need more information?